zyedidia/micro/runtime/help/colors.md

 Micro's builtin syntax highlighting tries very hard to be sane, sensible and provide ample coverage of the meaningful elements of a language.
-Micro has syntax files built int for over 100 languages now.
+Micro has syntax files built in for over 100 languages now!
 However, there may be situations where you find Micro's highlighting to be insufficient or not to your liking.
-Good news is you can create syntax files (.micro extension), place them in  `~/.config/micro/syntax` and Micro will use those instead.
+The good news is that you can create your own syntax files, and place them in  `~/.config/micro/syntax` and Micro will use those instead.

 ### Filetype definition